 The Company continually monitors events and changes in circumstances that could indicate that carrying amounts of long-lived assets may not be recoverable.
 An impairment loss is recognized when expected undiscounted cash flows of an asset are less than an asset’s carrying value.
 Accordingly, when indicators of impairment are present, the Company evaluates the carrying value of such assets in relation to the operating performance and future undiscounted cash flows of the underlying assets.
 An impairment loss equal to the excess of the fair value of the asset over its carrying amount, is recorded when it is determined that the carrying value of the asset may not be recoverable.
-No impairment charges were recorded during the three-month period ending March 31, 2021.
+No impairment charges were recorded during the three and six months ended June 30, 2020 and 2019.

 The Company recognizes compensation costs resulting from the issuance of stock-based awards to employees, non-employees and directors as an expense in the statement of operations over the service period based on a measurement of fair value for each stock-based award.
 The fair value of each option grant is estimated as of the date of grant using the Black-Scholes option-pricing model, net of estimated forfeitures.
 The fair value of each option grant is amortized as compensation cost on a straight-line basis over the requisite service period of the awards, which is generally the vesting period.

 Transaction gains and losses arising from currency exchange rate fluctuations on transactions denominated in a currency other than the U.S. Dollar functional currency are recorded in the Company’s statement of operations.
 Such transaction gains and losses may be realized or unrealized depending upon whether the transaction settled during the period or remains outstanding at the balance sheet date.

 |Recent Accounting Pronouncements